Argentina says to take debt deal to Congress this week

-BUENOS AIRES Argentina will take its debt deal with leading holdout creditors to Congress for approval this week and hopes to sell up to $15 billion (£10.7 billion) in bonds in April to finance the payment, Finance Minister Alfonso Prat-Gay said on Monday.
+BUENOS AIRES Feb 29 Argentina will take its debt deal with leading holdout creditors to Congress for approval this week and hopes to sell up to $15 billion in bonds in April to finance the payment, Finance Minister Alfonso Prat-Gay said on Monday.

 Prat-Gay said that Argentina was already in talks with banks over the debt sale on global markets.
 Argentina has reached separate accords with other holdout creditors.